wukefe/chf/eli/docs/_build/html/_sources/ref/debug.txt

 	@.

-After the script is saved, we can execute it in interpreter environment.
+After the script is saved, it can be executed in interpreter environment.

 - ``TSORT G`` triggers an error, then the program is terminated.
 - ``)TRACE`` prints the error messages as follows.